Kernix13/pre-code-formatter/README.md

 2. single quote vs double quote
 3. How to add template literals inside the template literals for your code

+**PHP**:

+1. Having problems grabbing `$` as a prefix to this
+1. Having problems grabbing custom classes
+1. For some reason comments are not geing grabbed???

 ## Contributing

 I only have regular expressions for languages that I use.
 If you would like to contribute to this repo for additional languages, then open an issue or fork the repo and create a Pull Request.
 Hopefully, you are good with regular expressions.
 Or feel free to improve the current state of the JavaScript (and it needs improvement).